ManeeshWije/Tasker/README.md

-Todo List Application built with the MERN Stack
+# Todo List Application built with the MERN Stack
+- This Todo list app allows you to create, delete, and mark as completed for each todo item
+- Currently being hosted on Heroku for you to try out